 2) Promoting Available Properties to Prospective Tenants

 Property owners often enlist the services of agents primarily to facilitate the sale of their Properties to prospective tenants.
-This entails photographing and strategically listing the Property on various platforms, including housing websites.
-The extent of marketing efforts directly correlates with the likelihood of attracting attention to the Property.
-A heightened interest generated by the Property Manager enhances the chances of making informed decisions when selecting the most suitable tenant for the Property.
+This entails photographing and strategically listing the property on various platforms, including housing websites.
+The extent of marketing efforts directly correlates with the likelihood of attracting attention to the property.
+A heightened interest generated by the Property Manager enhances the chances of making informed decisions when picking the most suitable tenant for the property.

 3) Oversight of Tenant Management